act-rules/act-rules.github.io/_rules/video-transcript-1a02b0.md

 ## Background

 Some major browsers do not automatically play the 'video' unless it is muted, which makes the rule inapplicable in these browsers.
-The rule still applies to browsers that autoplay not muted 'video'.
+The rule still applies to browsers that autoplay an audible 'video'.

 ### Bibliography